IsraelNardoto/tmp/program_with_Astro.md

 This document is designed to get CARMEN users started in writing new programs for integration into the program set.
 Because of the diverse skills and habits of programmers, the first section is a Style Guide to ensure compatability and clarity of new programs.
 The next secions describe the commands for getting information and issuing commands within CARMEN.

-## CARMEN Style Guide
+## <a name="carmen-style-guide"></a>2.
+CARMEN Style Guide

-### 2.1  The Prime Directive
+### <a name="the-prime-directive"></a>2.1.
+The Prime Directive

 You are not the only person who will ever have to read, understand and modify your code.

-### 2.2  Units and Coordinates
+### <a name="units-and-coordinates"></a>2.2.
+Units and Coordinates

 Always represent all units in MKS.
 All distances are always in metres.
 All angles are always, always in radians.
 All floating point numbers should be doubles, not floats, and all fixed point numbers should be ints, not chars or shorts.
-The only known exceptions are large, low-precision data chunks, i.e. laser data and maps.
-All co-ordinate frames, internal and external, are right-handed.
+The only known exceptions are large, low-precision data chunks, i.e. laser data and maps.All co-ordinate frames, internal and external, are right-handed.
 This means that q always increases counter-clockwise, from positive x to positive y.
 This is the opposite of screen graphics. q = 0 always points along the positive x axis.
 There are exactly three allowable co-ordinate frames.
 The robot's frame of reference.
 Distances are in metres, and the robot always faces along the positive x axis.

 The global frame of reference.
 Distances are in metres, and q = 0 is with respect to a map.
 This is a meaningless frame of reference without a map.
 The map frame of reference.
 Distances are in grid cells, and q = 0 is with respect to a map.
 This is a meaningless frame of reference without a map.
 Never convert between radians and degrees yourself.
 Always use carmen_radians_to_degrees and carmen_degrees_to_radians.
 Angles are always between -p and p.
 Never normalize angles yourself.
 Always use carmen_normalize_theta.
 Never use asin, acos or atan to recover angles distances.
 Always use atan2 (3).

            theta = atan2(y, x);

-should always be used instead of
+should always be used instead of:

            theta = atan(y/x);

 If you need the hypotenuse of something, use hypot (3) - do not take the sum of squares and find the square root. hypot (3) should be used for code clarity.

 Try not to invent your own data structures.
+Use one of:

+            carmen_point_t
+            carmen_traj_point_t
+            carmen_map_point_t
+            carmen_world_point_t

-Use one of carmen_point_t carmen_traj_point_t carmen_map_point_t carmen_world_point_t making sure that you use the right data structure to store the right kind of data.
+making sure that you use the right data structure to store the right kind of data.
 When converting between coordinate frames, use the helper functions in map_interface.h and global.h.
 When drawing to the screen, do not maintain internal representations of data in screen co-ordinates.
 Convert to screen co-ordinates only immediately before calling extern graphics functions.
 Use the helper functions in global_graphics.h.

-### 2.3  Naming Conventions
+### <a name="naming_conventions"></a>2.3.
+Naming Conventions

 The most important naming convention is to expect that your code could be converted into a library one day.
 Therefore, it is important to think about global name spaces.
 As many functions and global variables should be static as possible.
 In general, try to avoid global variables.
 Static global variables with accessor functions are preferable to non-static globals.
 Any non-static functions and global variables must have the prepend carmen_{module-name}. e.g., carmen_base_subscribe_odometry.

-### 2.4  Memory Management, System Calls, & Functions with Side Effects
+### <a name="memory_management_system_calls_Functions_with_side_effects"></a>2.4.
+Memory Management, System Calls, & Functions with Side Effects

 Never use a system call without checking the return value.
 This includes any memory allocation.
 We have provided a function carmen_test_alloc that facilitates memory checking.
 CVS will not allow code to be committed to core CARMEN that contains a call to malloc/calloc/realloc and does not have a call to carmen_test_alloc on the subsequent line.
 When using statically allocated arrays, especially strings, never make the array ``just big enough''.

     Wrong: char buffer[11] for a string of length 10.

     Right: char buffer[1024] for a string of length 10.

 Why?
 You minimize the probability of off-by-one errors writing into memory you don't own.
 Memory is cheap.
 If you really need to create ``just-big-enough'' memory arrays because you're running out of memory, you're solving the wrong problem.

 Never use fscanf, gets, etc to read into buffers without limit.
 Never make a system call, and check its side effect in one step.
-For example,
+For example:

            fd = open(filename, O_RDONLY);
            if (fd < 0)
              return -1;

-should always be used instead of
+should always be used instead of:

            if ((fd = open(filename, O_RDONLY)) < 0)
              return -1;